bitsyamagu/jnord/README.md

    - At least 30 samples(i.e. 30 bam files) or more samples are required for this analysis
    - All of samples should be sequenced under the same or similar conditions(same flowcell, same sequencer, same date, same operator etc) as possible as
 + Check gene names
-   - Are your target gene names are included in both of refGene.txt and capture bed file?
+   - Are your target gene names included in both of refGene.txt and capture bed file?
 If these three files don't have consistent record(genes' name and regions), then jnord will fail.

 ## References
 + Accurate and exact CNV identification from targeted high-throughput sequence data